rajatsharma2393/docker-nodejs-test/README.md

 docker exec -it <container id> /bin/bash

-Now go to localhost:49160, your app response will be displayed
+Now go to localhost:49160, your app response will be displayed as "Hello World"